 - ½g ground saffron

 - Add all the dough ingredients (wet first, then dry) to your bread machine and as per manufacturer’s instructions, set the machine to make dough.

-- On a floured surface (the dough will be sticky), divide the dough into six roughly equal amounts.
-Take each one, roll into a ball and place on the tray or dish.
-If you want them to join together like mine, place them quite close to each other, but not touching.
-Allow for more space between them if you'd like them to be round.
+- On a floured surface (the dough will be sticky), divide the dough into 6-8 roughly equal amounts.
+Take each one, roll into a ball and place on a tray lined with baking paper.
+Allow for space between them.

 - This recipe has been devised for a bread machine.
 You could make the dough by hand although results cannot be guaranteed.